 There will be a minimum of six Challengers held each year.
-The number of athletes at an event will be between a minimum of 48 and a maximum of 116.
+The number of days vary depending on the number of athletes and/or courts.
 The maximum number of athletes for each Challenger will be agreed with the host organisers.
-Challengers must have a minimum of 6 sides and a maximum of 12 sides in the Team and Pair events.
-In the individual events, there must be a minimum of 4 athletes and a maximum of 16 athletes.
-Every event should advance to Quarter or Semi Finals.
-The full qualification process for the competition will award slots on a first come first served basis, subject to a fair allocation of entry slots that enable BISFed to provide appropriate competition opportunities for all member nations.
+The full qualification process for the competition will award slots on a first come first served basis, subject to a fair allocation of entry slots that enable World Boccia to provide appropriate opportunities for all member nations.